abdullahfirdowsi/link2hire/README.md

 ### Core Endpoints

 #### 1. **Process Job Posting**
-The main endpoint that starts the workflow.
+The main endpoint that starts the workflow

 ```http
 POST /process-job